matthew-townson/microbit-toolchain-installer/README.md

 # microbit-toolchain-installer
-Scripts for installing microbit debugging toolchain
+With thanks to Prof. Haris Rostos (Lancaster University) Scripts for installing microbit debugging toolchain - for my and your convenience